 Location, location, location.
 As one of the most important factors when choosing a home, this could mean an additional 30 minutes of shut eye before a work day or morning commute.

-Shared houses tend to be located in suburban parts of a city while most coliving spaces are found in the heart of the city, trendy neighbourhoods or central business district.
+Shared houses tend to be located in suburban parts of a city while most co-living spaces are found in the heart of the city, trendy neighbourhoods or business districts.

 A sense of belonging

-Community and forming meaningful connections is at the heart of coliving.
+Community and forming meaningful connections through curated events is at the heart of co-living.

-Instead of living in an apartment alone and without companionship, coliving affords individuals a beautifully furnished apartment along with great company.
-This may be especially true for those relocating.
-The fear of moving to Singapore or Hong Kong from the other side of the world wouldn’t be as daunting when you have coliving housemates to help ease the transition.
+Instead of living in an apartment alone and without companionship, co-living affords individuals a beautifully furnished apartment along with great company.
+The anxiety of moving to a foreign country like Singapore or Hong Kong from the other side of the world wouldn’t be as daunting when you have co-living housemates to help ease the transition.

-One of the best perks of coliving is the flexibility it affords, hence its other name 'flexible living'.
+One of the best perks of co-living is the flexibility it affords.

-Gone are the days of being tied to a rental contract for a minimum of one year, oftentimes with coliving there are no lease agreements at all!
-So, while individuals will be afforded a stable living arrangement, they’re never trapped or bogged down by rental contracts.
+Gone are the days of being tied to a rental room or apartment for a minimum of one year, oftentimes there are no lease agreements at all!
+So, while individuals will be afforded a stable living arrangement, they’re never trapped or bogged down by long term rental leases.

-So, if a fully furnished home or room, flexible lease and forming meaningful connections sounds like your next dream home, then get started and stay with Hmlet today!
+So, if a fully-furnished home or room, flexible lease and forming meaningful connections sounds like your next dream home, then get started with Hmlet today.

-Search for hundreds of rooms and entire apartments at Hmlet.
-We’ll help you find a home of your dreams without pesky agent fees (and they even come fully furnished!), so you can focus on doing more of what you love.
+Search for hundreds of co-living rooms and entire apartments at Hmlet.
+We’ll help you find a home of your dreams without pesky agent fees (and even furnish it!), so you can focus on doing more of what you love.